Thumb Collateral Ligament Injury

 It may take several months for a more serious thumb sprain, like a grade 3 sprain, to recover completely and return to normal thumb function.

-How should a thumb collateral ligament injury be treated?
+How do you treat a thumb collateral ligament injury?

 Immobilization: To help shield the thumb from more harm, a brace, cast, or splint may be applied.
+Ice: This will aid in the thumb’s healing by reducing pain, swelling, and inflammation.
 Medication: To lessen pain and swelling, non-steroidal anti-inflammatory medicines (NSAIDs) may be suggested.

 Which type of oil works best for repairing ligaments?

-STRAIN, SPAIN, OR LIGAMENT STRAIN: these essential oils are absolutely necessary:
+STRAIN, SPAIN, OR LIGAMENT STRAIN: These essential oils are necessary:

 Helichrysum italicum essential oil.